Agriculture (AGR) courses

 Introduction to Greenhouse Management.
-The course will cover greenhouse construction, heating and cooling, environmental control systems, growing media management, watering, fertilization light and temperature regulation, and insect, pest and disease management.
+The course will cover greenhouse construction, heating and cooling, environmental control systems, growing media management, watering, fertilization, light and temperature regulation, and insect, pest and disease management.
 Hands on experience in a greenhouse and high tunnel system.
 Course fee.

 AGR 173 Aquaponics and Hydroponics

 Introductory course in hydroponics and aquaculture.
-Covers system location and evironment, system design, growbeds and fish tanks, plumbing, grow media and water quality, growing and harvesting fish, growing plants in aquaponics, and sustainability.
+Covers system location and environment, system design, growbeds and fish tanks, plumbing, grow media and water quality, growing and harvesting fish, growing plants in aquaponics, and sustainability.
 Hands on experience with an aquaponics system.
 Course fee.

 AGR 174 Integrated Pest Management